 But many people have a hard time with interferon’s side effects, which include fatigue, fever, chills, and depression.
 Treatment now involves direct-acting antiviral drugs (DAAs).
 These medicines are highly effective for most people with hepatitis C and are interferon-free and often ribavirin-free.
 This means they typically have fewer side effects.
 The treatments are often simpler, using fewer pills for a shorter amount of time.
 DAAs are available as either single drugs or combined with other medicines in one pill.

-Glecaprevir and pibrentasvir (Mavyret) is a fixed-dosage combination pill.
+Glecaprevir and pibrentasvir (Mavyret) are a fixed-dosage combination pills.
 The recommended dosage is 3 tablets daily.
 This medication offers a shorter treatment cycle of 8 weeks for adult patients with HCV who don’t have cirrhosis and who have not been previously treated.
 Treatment length is longer for individuals who are in a different disease stage.
 Vosevi is a combination of sofosbuvir, velpatasvir and voxilaprevir that has been approved to treat adults with chronic HCV either with no cirrhosis or with compensated cirrhosis who have already had certain treatments.

 Elbasvir-grazoprevir (Zepatier), ledipasvir-sofosbuvir (Harvoni), and sofosbuvir-velpatasvir (Epclusa) are once daily combination pills.
 Depending on the type of hepatitis C infection, these can often cure the disease in 8 to 12 weeks.
-Other treatment options include: daclatasvir (Daklinza); ombitasvir-paritaprevir-ritonavir (Technivie); or some combinations of simeprevir (Olysio); sofosbuvir (Sovaldi); peginterferon or ribavirin.
+Other treatment options include daclatasvir (Daklinza); ombitasvir-paritaprevir-ritonavir (Technivie); or some combinations of simeprevir (Olysio); sofosbuvir (Sovaldi); peginterferon or ribavirin.